-For more information about casto, see Working with Data.
+For more information about CAST(), see Working with Data.

+6.1.
 Casting from SQL Data Types to Date and Time Data Types

 The following table shows the SQL data types from which the DATE, TIME, and TIMESTAMP data types can be cast.